Having long term parenting goals is a must for any parent. Discover 8 examples of goals for kids to be able to do

 Nurture a love of learning that’s already inherent in him, especially by exposing him to the wider world.
 Focus on doing what’s right, even when it’s hard.
-And finally, remind him that they matter, no matter what.
+And finally, remind him that he matters, no matter what.

 Parenting goals like these keep me in check.
 They show me whether I’m doing my job, and that tantrums and spills on the floor don’t matter nearly as much as who my kids are being.

 Get more tips: